ibm-cloud-docs/Registry/iam.md

 After you define the scope of the access policy, you assign a role.
 Review the following tables that outline what actions each role allows within the {{site.data.keyword.registrylong_notm}} service.

-For information about assigning user roles in the UI, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).
+For more information about assigning user roles in the UI, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).

 Try out the tutorial [Tutorial: Granting access to {{site.data.keyword.registrylong_notm}} resources](/docs/Registry?topic=Registry-iam_access#iam_access).
 {: tip}